sap-tutorials/btp-foundation/tutorials/cp-kyma-create-function-cli/cp-kyma-create-function-cli.md

             -o jsonpath='{.spec.servers[0].hosts[0]}'
     ```

-    You should see output similar to this:
+    You see output similar to this:

     ```bash
     *.12345678.kyma.ondemand.com